IVSOP/Rofi-Themer/README.md

 - `rofi/theme`: goes into the subtable rofi and reads the value for the theme option
 - `polybar/*`: goes into the subtable polybar and reads all values for all options, **in order** (even though json is unordered)

-Multiple options are always separated by newline.
+If query returns multiple options, they are always separated by newline.

 Please see [Data format](#Data_format) to better understand what will be returned depending on the data types.